Tidings – Canada

 Tokyo, James Currie expected to have gospel meetings in Osaka in November.
 On November 5, he wrote, “In December I am due to go down to Okinawa for some ministry meetings.
 In the city of Naha, lying half way to Hong Kong, the assembly is seeing much blessing, and ministry to help establish the saints is, I feel, timely”

-Puerto Vallarta, On November 11, David Alves wrote, “It would seem that we are about to have the joy of seeing a few more assemblies established in this country, in addition to the ones in Puerto Vallarta and Zamora.
+Puerto Vallarta, From November 11, “It would seem that we are about to have the joy of seeing a few more assemblies established in this country, in addition to the ones in Puerto Vallarta and Zamora.
 There are over twenty believers baptized in both Ixtapa and Tepic, and in both places there has been for some time now a real desire to gather unto the name of the Lord Jesus.
 In Pachuca and in Mexico City there are also two groups of believers very close to also seeing assemblies established.”

 La Gare, During November, Jack Gould had a week of ministry from Habakkuk at La Gare and a week at Forestiere from 1 Timothy He also helped with the three ongoing building projects on the island.